 I find it sectarian, divisive, and well… Purely idiotic.

 I’d like to preface this section of “Positive Masculinity” criticism saying that I focus more on the criticism in my reviews than on what I agree on.

-There are already plenty of positive reviews for Rollo Tomassi’s work, and many people who will visit this page already know of how his message can help.
+There are already plenty of positive reviews for Rollo Tomassi’s work, and many people who will visit this page already know how his work can help.

-For my part, believe I can provide more value by focusing on the criticism.
+For my part, I believe I can provide more value by focusing on the criticism.

 #1.
 Children-Inculcation Can Be Harmful